 As Mark Derr notes, "Properly treating aggression, phobias, anxiety, and fears from the start can literally save time and money.
 Mr. Millan’s quick fix might make for good television and might even produce lasting results in some cases.
 But it flies in the face of what professional animal behaviorists — either trained and certified veterinarians or ethologists — have learned about normal and abnormal behavior in dogs."

 Quick-fix training techniques based on severe intimidation and various forms of psychological and physical abuse need to be removed from training protocols and our objections to these methods need to be louder than mere whispers behind closed doors.
 Shadow's saga, his very sad story, forces us to think about who we are, who they (other animals) are, and how we must treat them.

 Dogs expect us to treat them with dignity and respect, and when they become challenging and try our patience, we must never ever forget that they are sentient beings who thoroughly depend on our goodwill.
 It's a dirty double-cross to intentionally abuse them and commit them to a life of fear.
 It's a betrayal of their trust that we will always have their best interests in mind.
 It also demeans us.

 The hearts of our companion animals, like our own hearts, are fragile, so we must be gentle with them.
 Let's openly and graciously thank them for who they are, for their unfiltered love, and embrace their lessons in passion, compassion, empathy, devotion, respect, spirituality, and love.
 Surely, we will never have any regrets by doing so, and much pure joy will come our way as we clear the path for deep and rich reciprocal relationships based on immutable trust with our companions and all other beings.
-Elliot Katz, founder of In Defense of Animals, suggests we drop the word "training" and start using the word "teaching."
+Elliot Katz, the founder of In Defense of Animals, suggests we drop the word "training" and start using the word "teaching."
 Training often becomes synonymous with "breaking."
 Training should not mean breaking their fragile hearts.